munificent/ui-as-code/Choices.md

 />;
 ```

-For users that expect "HTML attributes" to be small primitive values, it's going
+For users that expect "HTML attributes" to be tiny primitive values, it's
 unusual to see entire nested trees of tags in there.

 Remember, also, that our initial motivation is supporting conditional named
 arguments, positional arguments, and list elements.
 So this entirely new markup
-syntax, isn't yet sufficient.
+syntax isn't yet sufficient.
 We also need to extend it to support conditions.

 One option is to effectively *also* do the "control flow element" proposal and
 allow `if ()` before attributes and child tags.
 Using that gets us to: